-- where: A = Peak area of analyte in sample extract.
-VF = Final volume of sample extract, in mL.
-VS = Sample volume, in mL. - 12.2 Report results as micrograms per liter without correction for recovery data.
+where: A = Peak area of analyte in sample extract

+VF = Final volume of sample extract, in mL

+VS = Sample volume, in mL

+12.2 Report results as micrograms per liter without correction for recovery data.
 When duplicate and fortified samples are analyzed, report all data obtained with sample results.

-13.0 METHOD PERFORMANCE
+13. METHOD PERFORMANCE

+13.1 METHOD DETECTION LIMITS -- The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above the background level (2).
+The MDL data listed in Table 1 were obtained using disks with reagent water as the matrix.

+$$MDL = S t{(n-1,1-alpha = 0.99)}$$

+where:

+$t{(n\text{-}1,1\text{-}alpha\,=\,0.99)}$ = Student's t value for the 99% confidence level with n-1 degrees of freedom n = number of replicates

+S =standard deviation of replicate analyses.

-- 13.1 Method Detection Limits (MDL) -- The MDL is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above the background level.
-The MDL data listed in Table 1 were obtained using both cartridges and disks with reagent water as the matrix. - 13.2 This method has been tested for linearity of recovery from fortified reagent water and has been demonstrated to be applicable over the range from 4 x MDL to 1000 x MDL. - 13.3 Single-laboratory precision and accuracy results at several concentration levels in drinking water matrices using cartridges are presented in Table 2A.
-Single laboratory accuracy and precision data at a low, a medium, and a fairly high concentration of each compound in several matrices are listed in Table 2B.
+- 13.2 This method has been tested for linearity of recovery from fortified reagent water and has been demonstrated to be applicable over the range from approximately 4 x MDL to 100 x MDL. - 13.3 Single-laboratory precision and accuracy results at several concentration levels in drinking water matrices using disks are presented in Table 2. - 13.4 This methodology has been shown to be sensitive to brand differences and even lot differences in C8 LSE media.
+This is presumed to be due to variations in manufacturing processes.
+If the method does not demonstrate performance data similar to those demonstrated in Sect.
+17, C8 LSE media should be obtained from a different source.

-14.0 POLLUTION PREVENTION
+14. POLLUTION PREVENTION

 - 14.1 Only an extremely small volume of an organic solvent is used in this method.
 A maximum of 15 mL of methanol is used per sample to condition each cartridge or disk.
 Methanol is not considered to be a toxic or hazardous solvent.
-All other chemicals used in this method are not considered toxic when used in the prescribed amounts. - 14.2 For information about pollution prevention that may be applicable to laboratory operations, consult "Less is Better: Laboratory Chemical Management for Waste Reduction" available from the American Chemical Society's Department of Government Relations and Science Policy, 1155 16th Street N.W., Washington, D.C.
+All other chemicals used in this method are can be handled in a non-hazardous way when used in the prescribed manner and amounts. - 14.2 For information about pollution prevention that may be applicable to laboratory operations, consult "Less is Better: Laboratory Chemical Management for Waste Reduction" available from the American Chemical Society's Department of Government Relations and Science Policy, 1155 16th Street N.W., Washington, D.C.
 20036.

-15.0 WASTE MANAGEMENT
+15. WASTE MANAGEMENT

 15.1 There are generally no waste management problems involved with discarding spent or left over samples in this method since most often the sample matrix is drinking water.
 If a sample is analyzed which appears to be highly contaminated with chemicals, analyses should be carried out to assess the type and degree of contamination so that the samples may be discarded properly.
 The Agency requires that laboratory waste management practices be conducted consistent with all applicable rules and regulations, and that laboratories protect the air, water, and land by minimizing and controlling all releases from fume hoods and bench operations.
 Also, compliance is required with any sewage discharge restrictions.
-For further information on waste management, consult "The Waste Management Manual for Laboratory Personnel" also available from the American Chemical Society at the address in Section 14.2.
+For further information on waste management, consult "The Waste Management Manual for Laboratory Personnel" also available from the American Chemical Society at the address in Sect.
+14.2.